'Scotland win shifts mood of nation'

 Last updated on .From the section Scotland

-It's amazing how a win can change the emphasis, how the sight of a table with Scotland sitting pretty in second place and with its destiny in its own hands can lift the mood.
+It's amazing how a win can change the emphasis, how the sight of a table with Scotland sitting pretty in second place and with their destiny in their own hands can lift the mood.

 So, instead of saying Lyndon Dykes ranks 218th for attempts on goal in this World Cup qualifying campaign, we can now say he has scored the same number of goals as Timo Werner and Ciro Immobile and one more than Anthony Martial and Federico Chiesa.